-The workhorse in joinRotors is the definition of nors, a mnemonic for notches-chars-rotors.
+The workhorse in joinRotors is the definition of ncrs, a mnemonic for notches-chars-rotors.
 The idea is fairly simple.
-We simply iterate over all the given rotors (r <- rotors), and scramble the current character char, using the rotor r and the notch value notch.
-These values come from nors itself, using the fold pattern encoded by the comprehension.
+We simply iterate over all the given rotors ($r \le rotors$), and scramble the current character char, using the rotor r and the notch value notch.
+These values come from ncrs itself, using the fold pattern encoded by the comprehension.
 The only question is what is the seed value for this fold?